 Want the very best of what Chu The Phat has to offer?
 Make sure to try out the Wagyu dumplings.

 As we’ve already mentioned, Wagyu beef is amongst some of the most decadent foods on the face of the Earth, so you can’t go wrong with a yummy dumpling packed to the brim with it!

 Fancy yourself as a bit of a mixologist?
 Here are some Cocktails for you to try at home.

 Location: 2 King Street, Bowen Hills, Queensland, 4006.

-Fat Dumpling, unsurprisingly, has a fat selection of amazing dumpling dishes specially designed to get your appetite going, and to excite your taste buds in turn.
+Fat Dumpling, unsurprisingly, has a fat selection of amazing dumpling dishes specially designed to get your appetite going.
+Your taste buds will love you for deciding to dine here.

-You truly can do no wrong in Fat Dumpling, thanks to their extensive menu that can satisfy both dumpling aficionados and those looking to try dumplings for the first time!
+You truly can do no wrong ordering at Fat Dumpling.
+Their extensive menu that can satisfy both dumpling aficionados and those looking to try dumplings for the first time.

 Location: 18 Charlotte Street, Queensland

 Little Red Dumpling prides itself as the ‘Little, Local Dumpling Bar’.
 There’s no pretence or extravagance here, just plain good eating from masters of the craft.